SergeyMell/nativescript-n6-color-wheel/README.md

 # NativeScript Color Wheel

-This plugin is tend to use within NativeScript 6 version.
+This plugin is tend to be used within NativeScript 6 version.

 Correspondent {N}7 version
 is [@sergeymell/nativescript-color-wheel](https://github.com/SergeyMell/nativescript-plugins/tree/main/packages/nativescript-color-wheel)